Louisville Dog Bite Injury Attorney

 • We take Louisville dog bite injury cases on a contingency fee basis, which means there are no upfront costs for clients.
 You only pay legal fees after we secure the compensation you are entitled to.

-Dog bite cases are rarely straightforward, especially when aggressive insurance carriers get involved.
-Your Louisville dog bite injury attorney will investigate every aspect of your case.
-They will speak to any eyewitnesses to the event and gather your medical records.
-It is vital that your total losses are properly calculated so your attorney can vigorously negotiate with all parties to secure the compensation you are entitled to.
+Your total losses must be properly calculated so your attorney can vigorously negotiate with all parties to secure the compensation you are entitled to.
 If necessary, your attorney will take the case to trial.

 louisville dog bite attorney

-Dog bites can lead to serious injuries
+Dog bites can lead to severe injuries

 When we look at statistics provided by Canine Journal, we can see that there are approximately 4.5 million dollar bite cases each year in the United States.
 To be clear, not all of these bites require medical attention.
 However, according to the US Centers for Disease Control and Prevention (CDC) estimates, approximately 800,000 dog bite victims receive medical care at hospitals annually.